Addressing Longstanding Challenges in Cognitive Science with Language Models: Abstract

 \section{Abstract}

-Cognitive science faces ongoing challenges in knowledge synthesis and conceptual clarity, in part due to its multifaceted and interdisciplinary nature.
-Recent advances in artificial intelligence, particularly the development of large language models (LLMs), offer tools that may help to address these issues.
-This review examines how LLMs can support areas where the field has historically struggled, including establishing cross-disciplinary connections, formalizing theories, developing clear measurement taxonomies, achieving generalizability through integrated modeling frameworks, and capturing contextual and individual variation.
-We outline the current capabilities and limitations of LLMs in these domains, including potential pitfalls.
-Taken together, we conclude that LLMs can serve as tools for a more integrative and cumulative cognitive science when used judiciously to complement, rather than replace, human expertise.
+Cognitive science faces ongoing challenges in research integration, formalization, conceptual clarity, and other areas, in part due to its multifaceted and interdisciplinary nature.
+Recent advances in artificial intelligence, particularly the development of language models, offer tools that may help to address these longstanding issues.
+Specifically, they can help map fragmented literatures, formalize verbal theories, identify overlap among constructs and measures, generate predictions across tasks, and extract cultural or ecological structure from naturalistic data.
+However, these opportunities come with risks, including oversimplification, opacity, deskilling, and bias.
+Taken together, we conclude that language models could serve as tools for a more integrative and cumulative cognitive science when used judiciously to complement, rather than replace, human agency.

 \textbf{Keywords:} Large language models, cognitive science, conceptual clarity, formalization, measurement